miya0001/zuido/README.md

 $ zuido http://localhsot:8080
 ```

-If you are payed user of the ngrok, you can choose subdomain like following.
+If you are payed user of the ngrok, you can choose ngrok's subdomain like following.

 ```
 $ zuido --subdomain=zuido http://localhsot:8080